fayeja/Chef_Recipe_Hunter/README.md

 Here are some key features of the American Cuisine website:

+- The project is a website dedicated to showcasing recipes of chefs from a specific cuisine.
+- The chosen cuisine for this project is American cuisine.
+- The website design should be unique and not related to previous assignments or demo projects.
-- The website have a navbar with the website name, home, blog and user profile picture.
-The user profile picture on the navbar is conditional.
-If the user is signed in, the navbar will show the profile picture; otherwise, it will show the Login button.
-If the user name is available, the user's name will be visible when the mouse hovers over the profile picture.
+- The website will have a navbar with the website name, Home, Blog, and User profile picture.
+- The navbar will show the user's profile picture if signed in, otherwise, it will display a Login button.
+- The footer should be present on all pages and should be reasonable and meaningful.
-- A user clicks on the login button, it will be redirected to the login page having the following: Email/Password, Google Sign-in ,GitHub Sign-in and a link that will redirect to the registration page.
+- The Login page will include options for email/password login, Google Sign-in, GitHub Sign-in, and a link to the registration page.
-- The Registration page will have the Email/Password form having the following fields:Name,Email,Password and Photo URL.
+- The Registration page will include fields for Name, Email, Password, and Photo URL.
+- Error messages should be displayed on the Login page when the user's email or password doesn't match.
-- The home page will have a Chef section with at least six cards.
-Each card will have the following information: Chef Picture,Chef Name,Years of experience,Numbers of recipes,Likes and View Recipes Button
+- The Homepage will feature a banner section with text and pictures, and a Chef section with at least six cards.
+- Each card will display information about a chef, including their picture, name, years of experience, number of recipes, likes, and a "View Recipes" button.
+- At least two extra sections should be added to the Homepage.
-- When a user clicks on a chef's View Recipes button, he/she will be redirected to the Chef Recipes page.
-The Chef Recipes page will have the following : Banner - chef picture, chef name, a short bio/description, likes, number of recipes, and years of experience.A another section displaying the information of the selected chef's recipes in a tabular form or in a card group.
+- Clicking on a chef's "View Recipes" button will redirect the user to the Chef Recipes page.
+- The Chef Recipes page will display a banner with the chef's picture, name, bio/description, likes, number of recipes, and years of experience.
-- Each recipe info should contain the recipe name, ingredients (at least 5), cooking method, rating, and a Favorite button.
-Show at least 3 recipes. for each chef.
+- The chef's recipes will be displayed in a tabular form or card group, including the recipe name, ingredients, cooking method, rating, and a Favorite button.
-- When clicking the Favorite button, show a toast message showing the recipe is your favorite and disable the button.
+- Clicking the Favorite button will show a toast message and disable the button.
-- The Chef Recipe page is a private/protected page.
-If you reload the protected/private route (after login), this page will not redirect the user to the login page.
-Instead, it will keep the logged-in user on the protected route.
-- The blog section contain a blog page, Create a heading and add an icon/ button.
-When you click on that button, it will create a pdf and will be downloaded.
-- Interactive client-side interface for exploring different food,ingredients, and recipes
-- Multimedia content, including chef photos, names,years of experience,numbers of recipes,likes and view recipes button
-- Detailed information on each dish and ingredient, including its history, nutritional value, and cultural significance
+- A spinner should be displayed during the loading state of the data.
+- A 404 page with a picture should be created.
+- Firebase config keys should be hidden using Environment variables.
+- An "active route" indicator should be added to the visited route.
+- Another features include  making the website responsive, creating a blogs page with questions and answers, and implementing lazy loading for chef pictures.
+- An additional fun task is to create a button that generates a PDF of the blog page for downloading.The site should have a reasonable and meaningful design with a clean and organized code structure.
+# Technologies Used:

+- React.js: The project is built using React.js, a popular JavaScript library for building user interfaces.
+- Firebase: Firebase is used for user authentication and hiding the Firebase config keys.
+- React Router: React Router is used for routing and navigating between different pages of the website.
+- React Bootstrap: React Bootstrap is utilized for styling the website components and ensuring a responsive design.
+- PropTypes: PropTypes is used for validating the props passed to React components.
+- react-lazy-load: The react-lazy-load package is used for implementing lazy loading of chef pictures.
+- react-to-pdf: The react-to-pdf package is used for generating and downloading a PDF of the blog page.
+These are some of the key features and technologies used in the American cuisine project.
+The project aims to provide a unique and user-friendly website for exploring recipes from American chefs.

 ## [Client Side live link](https://vivani-4ab4a.web.app/)